 I love writing about sign languages from all around the world, but sometimes the written word isn’t the easiest way to convey what a sign looks like.

-Recently, I went looking for GIFs of signs that appear in my story Reading the Signs, which features Dutch Sign Language (Nederlandse Gebarentaal or NGt), and my story What Marriage Is About, which features German Sign Language (Deutsche Gebärdensprache or DGS).
+Recently, I went looking for videos of signs that appear in my story Reading the Signs, which features Dutch Sign Language (Nederlandse Gebarentaal or NGt), and my story What Marriage Is About, which features German Sign Language (Deutsche Gebärdensprache or DGS) so I could share them with you.

 Dutch Sign Language